 As a recently laid-off lawyer myself, I’m offering some tips on what not to buy the laid-off lawyer in your life.
-Remember, his fragile ego has been put through the grinder, and you definitely don’t want to think it was your crappy gift that put him over the edge and sent him on an eggnog-fueled ghost-driving farewell down I-75.
+Remember, their fragile ego has been put through the grinder, and you definitely don’t want to think it was your crappy gift that put them over the edge and sent them on an eggnog-fueled ghost-driving farewell down I-75.

 A traditional fallback for people who need to buy a gift for a man and have no clue what to get, but a terrible gift for the laid-off lawyer in your life.
 We have plenty of ties already.
 And have already figured out what shirts they work with.
 Were we still employed, we wouldn’t need any new ties, but being laid off just makes the gift even more useless.
 Some of us are even hoping to never wear a tie again.
 Everything business-wear is off limits.
 No dress shirts, no gift cards to Pink or Brooks Brothers.

 What to get instead: Running shoes or athletic gear (Iron Gym pull-up bar, heart rate monitor, etc).
 With a lot of free time on our hands for the foreseeable future, we have a chance to get in the type of shape many of us haven’t seen since 3L year/bar review (even if we didn’t take advantage of it then).
 Plus, getting fit will give us a better shot at a new job than a tie anyway.